 CBG isolate and CBN isolate are measured and used in the same way as CBD isolate.
-They can be added to food, drinks, topicals and more.
+They can be added to food, drinks, topicals, and more.

 CBD Isolate Tincture

 It is also possible to buy CBD isolate tinctures.
 Isolate tinctures are blended with coconut or other carrier oils.
 They are usually taken sublingually, under the tongue, though it is possible to mix an isolate tincture with other ingredients, just like the powder version.
-But the dropper allows CBD users a THC free method that doesn’t require any mixing or creation work if they so choose.
+But the dropper allows CBD users a THC-free method that doesn’t require any mixing or creation work if they so choose.

-CBD shatter is made with isolate that sets into a crystal-like form via time.
+CBD shatter is made with an isolate that sets into a crystal-like form via time.
 Dabbing shatter gives a concentrated dose of CBD with high bioavailability, absorption rate.
 While isolate is tasteless and odorless, the CBD shatter is often re-infused with cannabis-derived terpenes to create flavor profiles and unique effects.

 CBD Bath Bombs

 Our isolate is used to make Vital You’s CBD bath bombs.
-Bath bombs are typically made with epsom salt, herbs and essential oils to moisturize skin and create pleasant, soothing aromas.
+Bath bombs are typically made with epsom salt, herbs, and essential oils to moisturize skin and create pleasant, soothing aromas.
 The isolate adds an extra layer of relaxation.
 Research suggests that CBD can have an effect on sebocytes, oil producing cells.
 Other research suggests CBD helps inflammatory skin conditions like eczema.

 What is transfer loss?